Korea Travel Essentials

 Split Your Cards

 ALWAYS bring two or three ATM cards and credit cards on your trip.
 Only carry one of each when you go out — keep the backups locked in your hotel safe.
-The Korea is very safe, but things fall out of pockets, bags get left behind, and if you lose your only card, your trip is over.
+South Korea is among the safest countries in the world, but cards still get lost or eaten by ATMs, and if you lose your only card while traveling, your trip stops cold.
 We learned this the hard way.

 Daily Budget Ranges